This Site Was Built With You In Mind!

 Vehicle maintenance costs have been reduced significantly in the past years, they have been just about cut in half compared to the same vehicle built ten years ago, and that really hurts the service end of the dealership.
 Most manufacturers want to make their profits when you purchase the vehicle, not during ownership, that's why oil changes are now every 5k instead of 3k, and transmission fluid can last up to 100k before changing instead of 30k.

-Low maintenance costs are a big selling point when you're car buying, it's great for sales, but bad for the service department, that's why service departments are getting so creative with up-sells, because the manufacturers have just about deleted the big maintenance schedules.
+Low maintenance costs are a big selling point when you're car buying, it's great for sales, but bad for the service department, that's why service departments are getting so creative with up-sells, the manufacturers have just about deleted the big maintenance schedules.

 Click here to download your copy of my eBook, "Simple Car Care Tips and Advice" It's filled with usefull, easy to understand, automotive information you can really use!